josephholler/josephholler.github.io/index.md

 ### Bio according to a toddler

 At 20 months old, my son associated me with a giant teddy bear, horses, piggy-back rides, hiking, bicycles, rivers, and pancakes.
+At 3 years old, it's pretty much the same, except that Legos have superseded the giant teddy bear.